tearust/tapp-tutor/README.md

 - How to use Tea Party as a boilderplate to build your own TApps.

 The TEA Party TApp is a useful social media application.
 Users can post messages to a public board as well as send private messages with notifications.
+See [[how to use TEA Party]]

 As is the case with all TApps, TEA Party showcases the special features that are beyond the capabilities of other cloud based internet (web 2.0) applications.
-Instead of centralized server(s) hosting the app, the individual miners of the TEA network host TApps based solely on their own profitability.
+Instead of centralized server(s) hosting the app, the individual miners of the TEA network host TApps based solely on their own [[hosting profitability]].
 The inherent decentralization that all TApps including the TEA Party share gives these apps even more unique features:

 - They cannot be turned off by any centralized source of power.
 As long as there are a minimal number of miners hosting any particular application, it will continue to run forever.

 - No one, including the host miner, can control or censor the content.
 The content is owned and protected by its creator's private key.
 A miner can choose to stop hosting the TApp, but it cannot selectively choose what content to show or hide.

 - There's no free lunch.
 Every action that costs any computing resources needs to be paid by someone.
-In TEA Party's particular case, every message sent need to be paid to be paid for.
+In TEA Party's particular case, every message sent need to be paid for.
 Additional charges also apply to store the message or to notify the recipient.
+Further link [[Where the message is stored?]]

 In order to get the features above, the underlying technical layer is very different from the existing cloud computing and blockchain tech stacks.
 It's a new tech stack that's based on recent technologies.